caterdotnet/miumi-wbb/README.md

 >> What is Miumi? <<

-Miumi is a ___ that has an array of QoL, algorithms, and bots to use.
+Miumi is a virtual mascot that has an array of QoL, algorithms, and bots to use.
 Miumi-wordbombbot (wbb) is the first bot added to its array.